• Skip to primary navigation

 • Heat 1 tablespoon olive oil in a large deep skillet.

-• Add chicken breasts and cook on medium high heat for a total of 4 minutes on each side until nicely browned for a total of 8 minutes.
+• Add chicken breasts and cook on medium-high heat for about 4 minutes on each side, without moving them, until a deep golden crust forms on both sides (about 8 minutes total).

 • If it's not done yet, reduce heat to medium, cover with a lid and cook covered for 4-5 additional minutes until no longer pink in the center.